William Henry Wilkins: Novelist

 In 1892, Wilkins edited, with Hubert Crackanthorpe whom he knew from Cambridge, a short-lived monthly periodical, The Albemarle (9 nos.).
 He published four novels (two in collaboration) under the pseudonym of De Winton.
 St. Michael's Eve (1892, 2nd edition 1894) was a seriously intended society novel.
 Then followed The Forbidden Sacrifice (1893), set partly in Germany, partly in East London, John Ellicombe's Temptation (1894, with the Hon.
 Julia Chetwynd), and The Holy Estate: a study in morals (with Captain Francis Alexander Thatcher).
 With another Cambridge friend, Herbert Vivian, he wrote under his own name The Green Bay Tree (1894), which satirised the Cambridge and political life of the time and went through five editions.

 The Burtons and their papers

 Wilkins came to know Isabel Burton, and after her death wrote The Romance of Isabel, Lady Burton (1897), a sympathetic memoir based mainly on her letters and autobiography.
-Wilkins also edited in 1898, by Lady Burton's direction, a revised and abbreviated version of her Life of Sir Richard Burton, and her The Passion Play at Ober-Ammergau (1900), as well as Richard Burton's unpublished The Jew, the Gypsy, and El Islam (with preface and notes, containing part of an anti-Semitic manuscript left by Burton) (1898), and Wanderings in Three Continents (1901).
+Wilkins also edited in 1898, by Lady Burton's direction, a revised and abbreviated version of her Life of Sir Richard Burton, and her The Passion Play at Ober-Ammergau (1900), as well as Richard Burton's unpublished The Jew, the Gypsy, and El Islam (with preface and notes, containing part of an antisemitic manuscript left by Burton) (1898), and Wanderings in Three Continents (1901).
 The version of The Jew, the Gypsy, and El Islam brought Wilkins into discussion with the Board of Deputies of British Jews on what should be published of Burton's research on blood libels.
 Burton's appendix on the Damascus affair of 1840 was omitted.